 Walmart Marketplace is notoriously harder to onboard.
 New sellers must send in an application and undergo a “trust and safety” review.
 During this process, sellers need to demonstrate previous marketplace experience, a high level of professionalism and other qualifications.
 This review can take several weeks, although working with an official channel partner such as Zentail can cut down the process to just a few days.

 Once accepted, you will receive a launch checklist with step-by-step instructions for registering your company.
 You can create a new listing via manual setup, Excel upload, API or through a software partner.
 Keep in mind that Walmart’s APIs are relatively underdeveloped; they can be hard to work with if you don’t know the right way to format your product data or can keep up with continual changes.
+Therefore, it's highly recommended that you tap a software partner or see if Shopify's Walmart integration makes sense for you.

 Read More: How to Sell on Walmart Marketplace